 - The original Samsung SSD was a single LVM Physical Volume (except for a 2G /boot partition) with no free space.

-The first steps to undertake was to reduce the size of the file systems so there was some free space in the Volume Group.
-The Physical Volume (PV) consisted of a single Volume Group (VG) and in the VG was four (5) Logical Volumes (LV).
+The first step needed was to reduce the size of the file systems so there was some free space in the Volume Group.
+The Physical Volume (PV) consisted of a single Volume Group (VG) and in the VG held four (5) Logical Volumes (LV).
 The original Operating System installation process automatically used all of the available disk leaving no free space.

 Step 1 required me to resize each Linux ext4 file system (except for the “/” root file system) to the smallest size possible.
-Luckily I was able to umount each, run an fschk and resize2fs and then resize the logical volume they each sat in (using lvreduce).
+Luckily I was able to un-mount each filesystem, run an fschk and resize2fs and then resize the logical volume they each sat in (using lvreduce).
 This yielded 33G of free space in the Volume Group they all resided in.

 # vgs VG #PV #LV #SN Attr VSize VFree vg_os 1 5 0 wz--n- 235.87g 33.43g #